ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 #### 3.3.5.
 Programmable Context Partitioner (Integration)

+- **Authoritative Document:** The complete architecture, modification plan, and data flow for the `roberto-mcp` integration is specified in **`docs/architecture/r-mcp_Integration_and_Strategy.md`**.
+The detailed implementation contract for the service itself is defined in **`docs/Construction/Task 1_2-Specification- Programmable Context Partitioner Service.md`**.
 - **Implementation:** A singleton class `ContextPartitionerService` will be instantiated.
-- **Interface:** It MUST expose an async method `getContext(filePath: string, sliceName: string): Promise<string>`.
+- **Interface:** It MUST expose a discrete, async method for each `r-mcp` tool that the system requires (e.g., `getFileOutline(args)`, `getSymbolReferences(args)`).
-- **Logic:** This service is a wrapper around the compiled `roberto-mcp` binary.
+- **Logic:** This service is a client and query orchestrator for the `roberto-mcp` binary, operating in a "One-Shot with Persistent Cache" mode.
-  - It MUST select the correct binary for the host OS.
+  - It MUST translate method calls into the correct command-line arguments for `roberto-mcp`.
+  - It MUST manage a **concurrency-limited queue** to prevent system overload from too many simultaneous analysis processes.
-  - It will execute the binary as a child process, passing the `filePath` and `sliceName` as command-line arguments.
+  - It will spawn the binary as a child process for each dequeued request, capture the `stdout` (JSON), and parse the result.

-  - It will capture the `stdout` from the process and return the final context package as a string.
+#### 3.3.6.
+Inspector Panels

+- **Implementation:** A set of dedicated WebViews registered in the bottom "Panel" area (alongside the Terminal).
+- **Functionality:**
+    - **"RoboSmith Chat":** Displays the turn-by-turn conversation for the currently selected block.
+    - **"Context Inspector":** Displays the input context ("little icons") for the currently selected block.
+- **Context-Awareness:** These panels MUST listen for `blockSelected` events from the Mission Control Panel and filter their content accordingly, providing on-demand, deep-dive transparency.

 ---